iterorganization/IMAS-Data-Dictionary/docs/lifecycle.rst

 contributions active.
 At the same time, ITER involves many different contributors and users, therefore data dictionary and software infrastructure need to be stable.
-Flexibility and stability need to be integrated in the lifecycle treatment of the data dictionary.
+Flexibility and stability need to be integrated into the lifecycle treatment of the data dictionary.

 Various parts of the data dictionary need different weighting of the flexibility and stability requirements: rapid developments of new parts